-Lip and oral cavity cancer refers to cancer in any part of the oral cavity (mouth) including:
+Lip and oral cavity cancer refer to cancer in any part of the oral cavity (mouth) including:

 - Palate (roof of the mouth)

-According to the Canadian Cancer Society there are a number of early signs and symptoms of oral cavity cancer, including:
+According to the Canadian Cancer Society, there are a number of early oral cancer signs and symptoms to be aware of including:

 - White, red, or mixed white and red patches on mouth or lips

 - Lumps on the tongue or lips (or in the mouth)

 - Mouth sores (or ulcers) that won’t heal

 - A loss of sensation or numbness in the lips or tongue

 - Pain in the mouth that does not seem to go away

 - Earaches that persist and won’t go away